znetstar/tor-router/README.md

 Tor Router also includes a DNS proxy server and a HTTP proxy as well, which like the SOCKS proxy will distribute traffic across multiple instances of Tor in round-robin fashion.
 The HTTP proxy server can be used to access Tor via an HTTP Proxy.

+A list of changes can be [found here](https://github.com/znetstar/tor-router/blob/master/CHANGELOG.md)

 ## Building and Running

 The only installation requirement is node.js.
 Tor is bundled with the application.
 To use an external Tor executable use the `--torPath` command line switch or set the `TOR_PATH` environment variable.